 - Let the batter ferment for 1 hour and prepare the sugar syrup in the mean time (see note below on the consistency and temperature of the syrup).

 - Fill the batter in a pipping bag and shape the spirals on medium hot oil.

 - Once fried to cripsy, coat it in syrup and take it off to a serving plate.

 Few Important Tips you want to remember!

-Don’t let the syrup stay too long in the syrup.
-Just dunk it and leave it for 1 minute.
+Don’t let the fried jalebi stay too long in the syrup.
+Just dunk it coat it aorund and take it out.
 If you keep it in the syrup for too long, it will loose the crispy texture and get too mushy.

 Although making Jalebi is tricky and chances are the first time you will not get neat swirls (I surely didn’t), but don’t discard as it will still taste amazing.
 It’s a famous Indian sweets and almost everybody falls in love with it.
 It’s a famous Diwali treat and a must during any festive season.